Cosmian/mse-cli/documentation/docs/microservice_encryption/how_it_works_deploy.md

 # Secret data configuration

-At this point, the app owner has sent its code encrypted inside the mse node and trusts it.
+At this point, the app owner has sent their code encrypted inside the mse node and trusts it.
 Before the application being able to start, the mse node needs several extra secret parameters:

 - The key to decrypt the code
-- The private key of the SSL certificate if the TLS connection of the app is managed by the app owner (scenario 2)
+- The private key of the SSL certificate if the TLS connection of the app is managed by the app owner ([scenaio #2](./scenarii.md#app-owner-trust-approach-fully-encrypted-saas))

-Both this parameters are sent straight to the mse node using the dedicated TLS connection managed by the enclave.
+Both these parameters are sent straight to the mse node using the dedicated TLS connection managed by the enclave.
 Thefore, only the mse app can decrypt the app code previously sent.

 # Start the application

-The code is decrypted and started.
+The app owner code is decrypted and started.

 The TLS connection used is described in the [next paragraph](./how_it_works_use.md)